-(iv) Impairment of cash generating units
+(iii) Impairment of cash generating units

-Cash generating units include the Group's investments in certain subsidiaries and equityaccounted investees that generate cash flows that are largely independent from other assets and activities of the Group.
+Cash generating units include the Group's investments in certain subsidiaries and equity-accounted investees and investment property that generate cash flows that are largely independent from other assets and activities of the Group.
 The basis of impairment assessment for such cash generating units is described in accounting policy 3 (g).
 For equity-accounted investees with indicators of impairment, the recoverable amounts have been determined based on higher of fair value less costs to sell or value in use.